 Energetic and on the move!

-Running (every day, around 40 miles per week), Clemson Tiger football, and hanging with my family
+Clemson Tiger football and hanging out with my family

 Fantasy dinner guests